vitaly-t/custom-string-formatter/README.md

 |  `(`   | `&#40;`  |  `&#x28;`   |
 |  `)`   | `&#41;`  |  `&#x29;`   |

-Use function [sanitizeFilterArg] to make a filter argument correctly encoded.
+For dynamic filter arguments, you can use function [sanitizeFilterArg] to encode them.

 You can also override method [decodeArguments], for the following purposes: